Articles , Glossary

 Product or Service Demonstration

-Obviously, photos present the major tool for the visual presentation of goods on e-commerce websites where the principle “you get what you see” is a vital part of success.
+Obviously, photos are the major tool for the visual presentation of goods on e-commerce websites, where the principle “you get what you see” is a vital part of success.
 As long as you sell something physical, the customer expects to see it by default; that’s really the case when the picture is worth a thousand words.
-For shopping online, the quality and style of photos are crucial as they often become the main trigger capturing the customer’s eye as well as one of the key elements in the decision-making process under conditions you cannot see and touch the real goods.
+For shopping online, the quality and style of photos are crucial, as they often become the main trigger capturing the customer’s eye, as well as one of the key elements in the decision-making process when you cannot see and touch the real goods.

 Other vital aspects of using photos effectively as a part of e-commerce experience and brand presentation are originality and consistency.
-To stand out from the crowd of competitors, online stores need their photos to look unique, memorable, and instantly transfer the brand image.
-That’s why regular photo shootings are an integral part of e-commerce reality.
-Depending on the target audience, different stores choose different approaches to photo presentation: some make it friendly, informal, and as close to real-life as possible, while others present their goods in original surroundings or model-posing; some resources prefer studio shots others take photos in special environments.
-Whatever the approach, an essential aspect is staying consistent in it to make it recognizable and so that website or app visitors can feel it like a pattern and didn’t handle too much cognitive load.
-As well, a consistent approach to the cross-platform photo presentation of the brand photo content in different marketing channels, such as social networks, advertising banners, newsletters, etc., sets a strong visual connection and helps shoppers recognize the brand whenever they see it.
+To stand out from the crowd of competitors, online stores need their photos to look unique, memorable, and instantly convey the brand image.
+That’s why regular photo shoots are an integral part of e-commerce reality.
+Depending on the target audience, different stores choose different approaches to photo presentation: some make it friendly, informal, and as close to real life as possible, while others present their goods in original surroundings or with a model posing; some resources prefer studio shots, while others take photos in special environments.
+Whatever the approach, staying consistent is essential to make it recognizable, so website or app visitors can feel it as a pattern and don’t have to handle too much cognitive load.
+A consistent approach to cross-platform photo presentation of brand content across marketing channels, such as social networks, advertising banners, newsletters, etc., also sets a strong visual connection and helps shoppers recognize the brand whenever they see it.

 Anyway, the photos should demonstrate the stuff from different angles and perspectives, especially on product pages.
-Another thing to keep in mind is that items photographed on models or in the proper environments have more chances to draw customers’ attention and look more convincing.
-It doesn’t mean that object photography doesn’t work, yet in most cases, seeing an outfit on a model, a toy in the hands of a kid, or a set of dishes on the served table lets the buyer easily imagine it looks and see its benefits.
+Another thing to keep in mind is that items photographed on models or in proper environments are more likely to draw customers’ attention and look more convincing.
+It doesn’t mean that object photography doesn’t work, but in most cases, seeing an outfit on a model, a toy in a kid’s hands, or a set of dishes on a served table lets the buyer easily imagine what it looks like and see its benefits.
 So, quite often, e-commerce platforms combine both types of photo presentation: a clean object photo with no distractions as well as its photo on a model or in the surroundings of use.

 Certainly, it works the same way to demonstrate the services that can be visualized with photos.

-One more popular case often demanding thorough attention to photo content is the situation when the person or company has to build an online portfolio website.
-The visitor’s attention span is very short, so works in the portfolio should be dressed to impress.
+Another popular case that often demands thorough attention to photo content is when a person or company has to build an online portfolio website.
+The visitor’s attention span is very short, so portfolio work should be dressed to impress.
 In this case, photos often become the major visual attractor and help to build a consistent presentation.

 Setting Atmosphere

-One more point photos are highly effective at is the ability to instantly transfer the visitor to the needed atmosphere.
-Properly chosen quality photo creates the mood, and this way engages the users to not only see the content but also somehow feel it, connected to their own experience and imagination.
+One more point photos are highly effective at is the ability to transfer the visitor to the needed atmosphere instantly.
+A properly chosen quality photo creates the mood, and this way engages the users to not only see the content but also somehow feel it, connected to their own experience and imagination.

 Due to that, in particular, atmospheric theme photos are quite popular to be used in hero sections of websites and landing pages.
 This way, designers activate the factor of emotion and delightfulness from the very start of interaction with the interface.

-One more popular UI design trend of a recent couple of years is using photos as background images.
-Not only does this approach make the screens visually and emotionally appealing, but it also supports the feeling of the integrity of all the layout elements.
-On the other hand, it demands deep attention to contrast and legibility of all the elements, which may be harder to achieve than in the case of monochrome background.
+One more popular UI design trend of the recent couple of years is using photos as background images.
+Not only does this approach make the screens visually and emotionally appealing, but it also supports the feeling of integrity across all layout elements.
+On the other hand, it demands close attention to contrast and legibility across all elements, which may be harder to achieve than with a monochrome background.

 Humanized Connection